ndom91/home2021/src/_posts/intro-to-server-setup/2018-02-17-intro-to-server-setup.md

 ---
-date: '2018-02-17'
+date: "2018-02-17"
-title: 'First 5 things to do with a new Ubuntu Server'
+title: "First 5 things to do with a new Ubuntu Server"
-tags: ['servers', 'linux']
+tags: ["servers", "linux"]
-category: 'linux'
+category: "linux"
+cover:
+  imageFile: "intro-to-server-setup/cover.png"
 ---

 ![ubuntu splash](ubuntu.png)